urbandrone/futils/examples/datatypes.md

 }
 ```

 Aw yeah, now we can run functions over the value in our custom type and keep all the goodness we've seen so far!
+You might be wondering, where that `fold` function did come from.
+It is automatically available in every instance of a type, created with a constructor returned by `Type`.
+It actually takes two arguments: The first argument is a function which itself takes two arguments, and the second argument may be anything. `fold` then returns whatever the given function returns.
+The purpose of it is to provide a way to get the value(s) out of the wrapper.

-Here's some code for you:
+Here's some code for example:

 ```javascript
 // incrementDays :: Number -> Date -> Date